 Topics

-The basis of an ATO attack is not terribly complex, but it can be very difficult to detect.
+The basis of an ATO attack is relatively simple, but it can be difficult to detect.
 Let’s break down the basic steps in taking over an unsuspecting user’s online account:

 login-breaches

-1. The foundation of an ATO attack is gaining access to a large volume of user credentials.
-Some attackers start with a phishing campaign or hacking a network to collect usernames, passwords and other personal data.
+1. Malicious actors lay the foundation of an ATO attack by gaining access to a large volume of user credentials.
+Some attackers start with an email or text-based phishing campaign or by hacking a network to collect usernames, passwords, and other personal data.
 Other attackers simply buy a list of credentials on the dark web.

-2. Once the attacker has a list of login credentials, they test them against target sites.
-Most often, the attacker will try a variety of validation techniques using an army of automated bots.
+2. Once an attacker has a list of user login credentials, it can test these credentials against target sites.
+Most often, an attacker will try various validation techniques using an army of automated bots.
 Automated bots make it easy for an attacker to execute brute force and credential stuffing attacks by quickly rolling through countless username and password combinations to identify valid combinations.
-With this automated approach, attackers can successfully crack as many as 8% of the targeted accounts.
+With this automated approach, attackers can successfully crack as many as 8% of targeted accounts.

-3. Once the attacker has amassed a list of validated credentials, they can profit from them by initiating malicious actions such as withdrawing funds, opening lines of credit, making purchases, or reselling the validated credentials to others for exploitation.
+3. Once an attacker has amassed a list of validated credentials, it can profit by initiating malicious actions such as withdrawing users’ funds, opening lines of credit, making purchases, or reselling the validated credentials to others for exploitation.

-4. Most people reuse the same credentials across many sites.
-So, once a valid username and password combination is identified, the attacker will likely try to scale their efforts by trying the same combination across other popular retail, travel, social media, bank, and e-commerce sites.
+4. Most people reuse login credentials among many sites.
+So, once a malicious attacker identifies a valid username and password combination, it will likely try to scale its efforts with the same credential combination on other popular retail, travel, social media, bank, and e-commerce sites.
 This helps a cybercriminal increase the profitability of each validated credential.

-Cybercriminals may employ a variety of techniques to gain access to the account of an unsuspecting user.
-If an attacker has a list of usernames for a targeted site, but not the passwords, they may employ a technique called password spraying in which they try a common default password, such as “Password1,” against a large number of usernames.
-The attacker uses the brute force of bot automation to systematically try the guessed password against as many usernames as possible until they find one that works.
+Cybercriminals often employ various techniques to gain access to the account of an unsuspecting user.
+If an attacker has a list of usernames for a targeted site, but not the passwords, it may employ the technique password spraying in which an attacker tries a common default password, such as “Password1,” against a large number of usernames.
+The attacker uses the brute force of bot automation to systematically try the guessed password against as many usernames as possible until the attacker identifies one that works.

-For cybercriminals, account takeover is easy to do and very profitable.
+For cybercriminals, an account takeover is easy to accomplish and profitable.
 Bots continuously evolve to evade detection mechanisms, so account takeover attacks get through and website owners are none the wiser.
 Bots can mimic user behavior and hide inside a validated user session by running as malware on actual user devices.

-As with many cyberattacks, financial services companies were the original targets for ATO as criminals attempted to access the funds in a user’s account or open lines of credit in the user’s name.
+As with many cyberattacks, financial services companies were the original targets for ATO as criminals attempted to access the funds in a user’s account or open lines of credit in a user’s name.

 Account takeover attacks can have severe consequences.
 These include: